Getting Around by Public Transport - Metro / Tram / Bus / Train:

 Night trams operate 24:00-04:30.
 They run every 30 minutes and have different numbers to day trams (51 through 58 are standard night tram numbers).

 Trams cover most of the city.
 Most useful trams: Tram 9 runs from the New Town

 , over the river to the Lesser Town

 .
 Tram 22 runs from the New Town

 over the river to the Lesser Town Square

 Public Transport Information Centres (see 'Getting Around Prague' above) have tram and metro maps.

 | PRAGUE FUNICULAR RAILWAY|

 The funicular runs from the Lesser Town up to the top of Petrin Hill.
 At the summit, set in landscaped gardens, is the Petrin Observation Tower, a mirror maze and an observatory.
 The funicular stops half way for passengers that wish to alight at Nebozizek Restaurant.

-The funicular is part of the Prague public transport network, so accepts the single tickets and passes used on trams, buses and the metro.
+The funicular is part of the public transport network, so accepts the standard 32czk ticket and the passes used on trams, buses and the metro.
 You can also purchase a ticket before boarding (32czk) - more info

 | €1 = 27czk|